0314R/ATP-Jankov/README.txt

 bash extract_ILTP_statuses.sh
 ________________________________________________________________________________

-My IPL ATP (ipl.pl) can be run on the converted ILTP problems by means of running the following script:
+WIPL can be run on the converted ILTP problems by means of running the following script:

 run.sh
 ________________________________________________________________________________